Height: 30 feet tall deciduous shrub or small tree.

 Natural Habitat: often grow with Pondersoa Pine, Douglas-fir, and Quaking Aspen; dry ridges to moist but well-drained seepage sites; along shoreline, rocky areas, forest edges, and

 Why is it good for my garden?
 This shrubby small tree is sometimes used to improve wildlife habitat, stabilize slopes, and planted in gardens as low-maintenance landscaping.
-Douglas Maple works well as an ornamental with striking red bark with light green leaves that turn a brilliant red in autumn.
+Rocky Mountain Maple works well as an ornamental with striking red bark with light green leaves that turn a brilliant red in autumn.

 If you are not seeing the size or quantity you would like for sale here please contact us to see if we can find the right size or amount for you.